Omega-84/airflow_data_engg_project/README.md

 Pull up the command line and enter the following command<br>
 `aws s3api create-bucket --bucket  {bucket_name} --region {region_name} --create-bucket-configuration LocationConstraint={region_name}`<br>
 where `bucket_name` is the derired bucket name and `region_name` is the region where the account is present.
 You can find out your region name in the top right corner of the AWS console.

+8. We need to upload both the scripts on the S3 bucket.
+You can either do it by the console or through the terminal via the following commands

+`aws s3 cp etl_script.py s3://{bucket_name}/etl_script.py`<br>
+`aws s3 cp airflow_dag.py s3://{bucket_name}/airflow_dag.py`<br>
+`aws s3 cp requirements.txts3://{bucket_name}/requirements.txt`<br>

+Make sure you are in the same directory as the files otherwise specify the relative paths.

+9. Connect to the EC2 instance using the `.pem` file saved earlier using SSH client.
+The command can be found on the EC2 console in the instances tab , click on the desired instance the on the Connect button.
+Once successfully connected, run the following commands <br>
+`sudo apt-get update`<br>
+`sudo apt-get install python3-pip`<br>
+`sudo pip install awscli`<br>

+Configure the AWS user as done in step 5.